- ABOUT US

-The Project on Lived Theology seeks to clarify the interconnection of theology and lived experience so that theologians, students, pastors and civic leaders can learn with and from one another.
-This project is designed to encourage theologians and other influential scholars to connect their research and writing directly with the everyday experiences of Christians and produce resources that integrate the wisdom of the Christian tradition with the questions and struggles faced daily in congregations and other religious communities.LEARN MORE
+The Project on Lived Theology explores the interconnection of theology and lived experience so that theologians, students, pastors and civic leaders can learn with and from one another.
+This project, based at the University of Virginia, is designed to encourage theologians and other influential scholars to connect their research and writing directly with the everyday experiences of Christians and produce resources that integrate the wisdom from the broad diversity of Christian traditions with the questions and struggles faced daily in congregations and other religious communities.LEARN MORE

 Faith at Work, a research study based at Rice University’s Religion and Public Life Program, explores how people understand their faith to inform their work and what congregations and their leaders can do to support members of their church communities as they connect their faith to their daily work.LEARN MORE